Root: עֵ֫זֶר (ayin, zayin, resh). [Sounds like: etz-ehr]

 Then YHWH God said, “It is not good for the man to be alone; I will make him a helper [ezer] suitable for him.”

 And so God created woman to be an ezer to man.
 But this word, translated as helper, is not about making brunch and darning a man’s socks.
 This word means an ally or rescuer, someone who comes running when the people cry out for help.
 An ezer drops everything to save those in need… An ezer is a hero.

 Today our culture is fascinated by super-heroes.
 Marvel’s Infinity War, according to Variety magazine, as of this Tuesday May 8th, has made $472 million domestically and $754.9 million internationally so far.
 We are clearly looking for super-heroes.
 Who of us wouldn’t mind a Thor or Superwoman coming to our rescue?
 These are characters are allies who come when the needy call for help.
 They are generous helpers, ready and willing to come to the rescue.

 These heroic movie characters all have “super”-human capabilities.
 We do not.
 There is no extraordinary strength, or the ability to fly, or change shape, or open portals to far reaches of the universe… But we can be ezers.

 The word, helper, shows up twenty-one times in the Old Testament:

-- 1 time to explain that the Hebrew people will not be considered a help to Egypt
+- 1 time to explain that the Hebrew people would not be considered a help to Egypt (Isaiah 30:5)

-One of the first times we see this word as a descriptor for YHWH is in the song of Moses:
+One of the first times ezer was used as a descriptor for YHWH was in the song of Moses: